 EDGE_BUNDLE

-For more details, check with the documentation on your artifact service.
+For more details, check with the documentation on the artifact registry service.
 The following are provided for the three major cloud services:

 For the deployment, the engine URL is specified with the following environmental variables: